Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 There are many advantages to having a player for your kids, but here's a few of the main ones that I've discovered so far:

-- Long journeys by car or airplane don’t seem quite so bad for a youngster when they can occupy themselves by watching one or more of their favorite movies or TV shows, or listening to music stored on disc.
+- Long journeys by car or airplane don’t seem quite so bad for a youngster when they can occupy themselves by watching one or more of their favorite movies or TV shows, or listening to music stored on a disc.
 Some players can also be used for playing games on.

 - The players can also be used in the home, as well as on the move, or when staying with friends or relatives – in fact, the beauty of their portability is that they can be used pretty much anywhere.

 - The players don't usually need to rely on a power source, or an internet connection, so can keep the kids reliably entertained without interruption (at least until the batteries run out!)

 - Unlike a tablet, the player won't keep losing the signal when you are on the road.